Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 ### <a name="step-2-connect-to-azure-ad-for-your-microsoft-365-subscription"></a>Paso 2: Conectarse a Azure AD para la suscripción de Microsoft 365

-Para conectarse a Azure AD para la suscripción de Microsoft 365 con un nombre de cuenta y contraseña o con la autenticación multifactor, ejecute uno de estos comandos desde un símbolo del sistema de Windows PowerShell (no tiene que ser elevado).
+To connect to Azure AD for your Microsoft 365 subscription with an account name and password or with multi-factor authentication, run one of these commands from a Windows PowerShell command prompt.
+(It doesn't have to be elevated.)

 | Nube de Office 365 | Comando |
 |:-------|:-----|